Skip to main content

 Can be labeled as circumstantial evidence and can be unfavorable for the employer when legal issues arise

-Based on the comparison revealed in the table, quantitative fit testing proves to be more accurate and efficient than qualitative fit testing.
+Based on the comparisons shown in the above table, quantitative fit testing proves to be more accurate and efficient than qualitative fit testing.

 What happens exactly during qualitative fit testing